Strategies for building good mental health

 Positive relationships are associated with better mental health.
 Having people in your life that care for you and that you care for increases your sense of belonging and self-worth.
-Friends can celebrate with you in good times and provide instrumental and emotional support in difficult times.
+Friends can celebrate with you in good times and provide practical and emotional support in difficult times.

 For information on building healthy relationships consult making good friends from Helpguide.
 The Friendship page at liveabout has articles on a wide variety of relationships issues.

 Just as important as nurturing healthy relationships is cutting ties with bad (“toxic”) relationships that zap your energy and drag you down.
 Commit to breaking these unhealthy ties.
-The article how to break up with a friend provides practical advice.
+The article “The Drama Free Way to Break Up With a Friend” from liveabout provides practical advice.

 There are many ways to positively experience your spirituality.
 They include spending time in nature, using creativity and art, engaging in observances like meditation or prayer and participating in a faith community.

 For information and a list of “Questions for Reflection” that can help you articulate your spirituality, consult “Get in touch with your spiritual side” from Action for Happiness.
 Here at Concordia, you can connect with the Multi-faith and Spirituality Centre.